robdevops/finbot/README.md

 Setting `trade_updates=true` in the .env file will tell the bot to send Sharesight trades to your configured chat services.

 ### Price alerts
-Setting `price_updates=true` and `price_updates_percentage=THRESHOLD` in the .env file will trigger price alerts for stocks which moved _THRESHOLD_ or more.
+Setting `price_updates=true` and `price_updates_percentage=THRESHOLD` in the .env file will trigger price alerts for stocks which moved _THRESHOLD_ percent or more.
 This data is sourced from Yahoo!
 Finance, based on the holdings in your Sharesight portfolio(s).
 Example:
 ```
 price_updates=true
 price_updates_percentage=10